 - Excellent value for everyday use

-- Waterproof, windproof, insulated composite fabric
+- Made with waterproof, windproof, insulated composite fabric

 - Gloves may be a bit short

 - Seams and fingertips are not fully waterproof